About

 The Visual Information Design program is here to serve Clemson faculty and students who need help with their visual projects.
 Whether you are creating a research poster, PowerPoint presentation or flyer, our interns can help you brainstorm ideas or learn to utilize new technology.
 VID offers thirty minute and hour long consultations.
 Schedule your appointment by clicking the link below.
 Before your appointment, take a look at our VID Policies to get a better idea of how our interns can help you.

-Meet the VID Interns!
+Meet the Spring 2024 VID Interns!

 Emily Paulter